The Modern Jive Timeline

 The cover features Christine Keeble and Simon de Lisle.

-Click on the picture below to see the introduction to the "How to Jive" DVD on YouTube, featuring lots of well-known dancers as they were in 1990.
+The picture below features lots of well-known dancers as they were in 1990.

 The list of dancers on the DVD is here.